 Gluten free baking can sometimes be a little daunting, but really need not be.
 Neville and Judy Green from Gluten Free Made Easy

 have over 65 years experience between them in the catering and hospitality business, and have spent years developing recipes for quick and easy baking techniques that remove the myth that baking gluten free is too hard.
 These classes come highly recommended by Gluten Free Store Ltd.

 Now available GFME Recipe Club!
 One years subscription of $39.95, gives you access to Judy and Neville's recipes, which had only previously been available at their workshops.
 These recipes come with step by step tutorials, and are updated with new recipes regularly.
 You can find them here http://www.gfme.co.nz

 A Gluten Free Pantry - What Do I Need

 Unsafe Grains That Contain Gluten

 Wheat- All varieties including spelt, durum, semolina, graham, faro, emmer, einkorn, triticale and kamut.
 All forms including whole grains, berries, germs, brans, flours, sprouted wheat and fermented wheat.

 Barley- All varieties and forms including malt vinegars, malted milk drinks and candies, brown rice syrup made with rice malt and beer.

 Indian Rice Grass

-Rice flours- White, Sweet, Brown and Wild Rice
+Rice flours- White, Sweet (also known as glutinous), Brown and Wild Rice